BinLi8256/Artificial-Intelligence/A_Star.md

 Since finding the true remaining cost is often as hard as solving the whole problem, the heuristic gives a "best guess" based on available information -- allowing search algorithms to prioritize which nodes to explore first.

-The **key idea" is, instead of blindly expanding every possible path, a heuristic guides the search toward the goal more efficiently.
+The **key idea** is, instead of blindly expanding every possible path, a heuristic guides the search toward the goal more efficiently.

 ##### Important properties